The most common approach to configuring your Spring Boot application is to create an application.properties or applicaiton.yaml or

 Some applications may need to detect changes on external property sources and update their internal status to reflect the new configuration.

-The reload feature of Spring Cloud Kubernetes is able to trigger an application reload when a related ConfigMap
+The reload feature of Spring Cloud Kubernetes is able to trigger an application reload when a related ConfigMap or

-Secret
+Secret changes.

 By default, this feature is disabled.
-You can enable it by using the spring.cloud.kubernetes.reload.enabled=true
+You can enable it by using the spring.cloud.kubernetes.reload.enabled=true configuration property (for example, in the application.properties file).

-The following levels of reload are supported (by setting the spring.cloud.kubernetes.reload.strategy
+The following levels of reload are supported (by setting the spring.cloud.kubernetes.reload.strategy property):

-(default): Only configuration beans annotated with @ConfigurationProperties
+* refresh (default): Only configuration beans annotated with @ConfigurationProperties or @RefreshScope are reloaded.

 This reload level leverages the refresh feature of Spring Cloud Context.

-is gracefully restarted.
+* restart_context: the whole Spring ApplicationContext is gracefully restarted.
 Beans are recreated with the new configuration.

-is shut down to activate a restart of the container.
+* shutdown: the Spring ApplicationContext is shut down to activate a restart of the container.

 When you use this level, make sure that the lifecycle of all non-daemon threads is bound to the ApplicationContext